-The latest research from Gartner shows an increased interest in brand strategy among CMOs in 2020 and 2021.
-This finding reflects brand marketers’ recognition of the importance of tracking changes in their customer segments and identifying new customers and new competitive landscapes.
-Armed with the right benchmarks, a strong foundation, and fresh positioning, CMOs are looking to come out strong in 2021.
+This finding reflects brand marketers’ recognition of the importance of tracking changes in their customer segments and identifying new customers and new competitive landscapes for planning purposes.
+Armed with the right benchmarks, a strong foundation, and fresh positioning, CMOs will come out stronger next year.

 Here are some brand strategies to consider to set a strong foundation for marketing in 2021.

-- System 1 Marketing: Define your category and answer the question ‘why you.’
+- Redefine Your Brand Positioning: Define your category and answer the question ‘why you.’
 Become the intuitive choice for your customers by leveraging System 1 Marketing in your brand messaging and creative.

 - Adapt to the Psychology of your Customer: The pandemic has changed consumer behavior in drastic ways.
 It’s important for brands to reevaluate their customer profiles to understand their customer needs at a deeper level beyond traditional demographic and media consumption.
 Psychological research helps to unlock customer motivations, self-concepts, and beliefs.
 Related to this, COVID fatigue is at an all-time high with consumers.
 Brands should take note and introduce new content to stay relevant and engaged.